Cougar Reproduction and Maturation

 Cougars are obligate carnivores, meaning they must eat meat to survive.

-their powerful jaws around the throat.
-After making a kill, cougars will drag their prey to a secluded area where they can feed undisturbed.
+After making a kill, cougars will drag their prey to a more secluded area where they can feed undisturbed.

 Once they have eaten their fill, they will cover their prey with grass, leaves and other material to protect it from spoiling and from being eaten other animals.
 Typically the cougar will remain in the area near this cache for several days and occasionally return to feed on the carcass.